 Witness the Taliesin West in Person

-Frank Lloyd Wright’s Taliesin West is a must-see for anyone visiting Phoenix because it is a National Historic Landmark and one of Wright’s most famous works.
+Frank Lloyd Wright’s Taliesin West is one of Wright’s most famous works.
 This architectural masterpiece reflects Arizona’s desert environment uniquely and artfully.

 The complex includes offices, theaters, a swimming pool, gardens, a workshop, and dining facilities to explore.

-Taliesin West was Wright’s winter home and school in the desert from 1937 until his death in 1959.
+Taliesin West was Wright’s winter home and school in the desert from 1937 until he died in 1959.
 You can take a guided or solo audio tour of the grounds and buildings to learn more about Wright’s life and work.

 Taliesin West is located in Scottsdale and offers tours daily.
 Prices will vary depending on which tour option you choose.